-Chemotherapy for stomach cancer uses drugs to kill or slow the growth of cancer cells.
-Chemotherapy is commonly given before surgery to shrink large tumours and destroy any cancer cells that may have spread.
+Chemotherapy uses drugs to kill or slow the growth of cancer cells.
+For stomach cancer, chemotherapy is commonly given before surgery to shrink large tumours and destroy any cancer cells that may have spread.
 It may also be used after surgery to reduce the chance of the disease coming back.
-Chemotherapy is also used on its own as a palliative treatment.
+Chemotherapy is also used palliatively.

 Most people receive a combination of drugs in repeating cycles spread over several months.
 There may be a rest period of 2–3 weeks between each cycle of chemotherapy.
 Your doctor will talk to you about how long your treatment will last.

 The side effects of chemotherapy vary greatly for each person.
-Some people don’t experience any side effects, while others have several.
-Most side effects are temporary.
-Your treatment team can help you prevent or manage any side effects.
+Some people have few side effects, while others have many.
+Most side effects are temporary, but some may last longer or be ongoing.
+Your medical oncologist or nurse will discuss the likely side effects with you, including how they can be prevented or controlled with medicine.

-Side effects may include feeling sick (nausea), vomiting, sore mouth or mouth ulcers, difficulty swallowing and appetite changes (see Managing side effects), skin and nail changes, numbness in the hands or feet, ringing in the ears, constipation or diarrhoea, and hair loss or thinning.
+Side effects may include feeling sick (nausea), vomiting, sore mouth or mouth ulcers, appetite changes and difficulty swallowing, skin and nail changes, numbness in the hands or feet, ringing in the ears or hearing loss, constipation or diarrhoea, and hair loss or thinning.
 You may also be more likely to catch infections.

 Video: What is chemotherapy?